 Recent NHL History

 More expansions during the early 1990s saw the NHL adopt even more teams, bringing the total number to 26.
 Further expansions in the early 2000s increased that total to 30, and the planned addition of yet another Las Vegas based team in the 2017 season puts the current grand total at 31.

-Some speculate that the NHL is expanding beyond its saturation point, and that at some point the number of teams is sure to stat thinning out.
+Some speculate that the NHL is expanding beyond its saturation point, and that at some point the number of teams is sure to stat thinning out to start gambling online USA.
 Either way, when keeping in mind that the NHL had comprised of only six teams, it is clear to see the enormous levels of popularity hockey has enjoyed over the years.